 If it’s left untreated, gestational diabetes can have significant consequences for both you and your baby.
 Once your doctor knows you have this condition, they’ll work with you on a treatment plan to ensure your and your baby’s health.

 Any pregnant woman can get gestational diabetes.
 That’s why doctors test every woman who’s pregnant.
-Gestational diabetes affects about 5 to 18 percent of women during pregnancy.
+Gestational diabetes affects about 2 to 10 percent of pregnancies.

 Certain factors might increase your risk and require you to get tested during the first prenatal visit.
 Your doctor may also test you several times afterward.
 The risk factors include: